balakarthikeyan/notes/wordpress.md

 `*/10 * * * * cd /var/www/example.com/htdocs; wp cron event run --due-now > /dev/null 2>&1`

 ## WordPress Transients
 Transients are similar in all but one property; they have an expiration time.
 This makes them uniquely suited to act as a cache for appropriate data.
-In addition to reducing the number of queries our website utilizes, they can be further sped up by caching plugins which may make WordPress store transients in fast memory (like Memcached) instead of the database.
+In addition to reducing the number of queries our website utilizes, they can be further speed up by caching plugins which may make WordPress store transients in fast memory (like Memcached) instead of the database.

 ```php
 set_transient( 'my_mood', 'Pretty Awesome', 28800 ); // Site Transient